JamesBLewis/tab-rotator/STORE_DESCRIPTION.md

 ### Permissions Explained

-**Tabs**: Required to view and switch between your open tabs.
-This permission is used solely for the core rotation functionality.

 **Storage**: Required to save your interval preference locally in your browser.
 No data is ever sent to external servers.

 **Alarms**: Required to schedule the automatic rotation of tabs.
 This ensures the rotation happens precisely at the interval you set.